 All things considered; I must say the CUK Continuum is a fantastic prebuilt gaming PC that shines as the best gaming PC under $800 you can buy.

 2. HP Pavilion Gaming Desktop

-The HP pavilion gaming PC is the perfect embodiment of how far the prebuilt gaming PC industry has come.
+The HP Pavilion Gaming Desktop is the perfect embodiment of how far the prebuilt gaming PC industry has come.
 This prebuilt desktop contains performance, features, and everything in between.
 It is the best performing gaming PC you can get at this budget and it handsomely beats others gaming PCs on the list by a significant margin.

 Case Design and Aesthetics

 Although clean and simple from afar the HP Pavilion Gaming Desktop has plenty of subtle nuisances in its case that elevate the look up close.
 Examine the case closely, and you notice a boomerang pattern running along with the entire front panel of the case.

 Every gaming PC has to include some sort of case lighting right, so this PC has it too.
 The difference is the lighting on this case is done subtly and it only illuminates the bottom portion of the front panel.

 Given green is the color of choice for this PC, the lighting is also in that color.
 You will find hints of green elements shattered throughout the case such as the inner moldings of the front I/O ports and the HP logo.